vandeplaslab/Moran_Imaging/README.md

         pip install Moran_Imaging

-2. Download the following three imaging mass spectrometry datasets from Zenodo: Demo_rat_brain_data.pickle, Zebra_fish_8_clusters_dataset.pickle, Zebra_fish_UMAP_dataset.pickle.
+2. Download the following three imaging mass spectrometry datasets from Zenodo: Demo_rat_brain_data.pickle, which is a subset of 100 ion images of dataset no1, Zebra_fish_8_clusters_dataset.pickle, which is a subset of 174 ion images of dataset no3, and Zebra_fish_UMAP_dataset.pickle, which is a UMAP embedding of dataset no3.
+Dataset no1 is from the coronal section of a Parkinson’s disease rat model.
+Dataset no3 is from a whole-body adult male zebrafish section.

 3. Download the tutorial notebooks from GitHub, open the JupyterLab interactive development environment and run the notebooks.

 Run the following notebook to reproduce Figures 1 and 2 of the main manuscipt, and Figures 9 and 10 of the supplementary material.
 We demonstrate how to quantify spatial dependence and spatial heterogeneity, and how to compute the Moran quadrant map of an image.
+Please note that automatic parallelization with the `numba` @jit decorator is only available on 64-bit platforms.

         jupyter lab Exploratory_spatial_data_analysis.ipynb